wavestoweather/AD_Sensitivity_Analysis/README.md

 - [Panel](https://panel.holoviz.org/) (Tested with v0.9.5)

-Compiling code
+Compiling Code
 ---------------
-You can alter the Makefile to your choice. \
+You can alter the Makefile to your choice or skip this step and use the scripts in the next step which compile the code as well. \
+Make sure that `-DNPROCS` is set to the number of cores you want to use in ensemble simulations.
 The variable `SEASON` can be set to
 `SPRING`, `SUMMER`, `AUTUMN`, `WINTER` and `SPRING95` and sets variables used in Hande et al. nucleation (not used by default, so you can ignore it). \